 - 1 teaspoon vanilla extract

-Pour white chocolate chips in the other bowl.
-Add red gel food colouring.
+- Place milk chocolate chips into one bowl.
+Add red gel food colouring and stir until combined.
 Start with one little dab to start.
-You can can always adjust the colour later.
+You can always adjust the colour later.
 Always best to start with a bit and add more.
 Once you add too much you can't go back.
-Set bowl aside.
+Set aside.

 Here's a recap of all my Christmas Week Recipes: